 As noted in Section 6.1.4, projects studied in the serial study process, the In-Service Date shall not exceed ten (10) years from the date the Interconnection Request is received by the CAISO and projects studied in the cluster study process the COD shall not exceed seven (7) years from the date the Interconnection Request is received by the CAISO.

-Interconnection Customers requesting to remain in the queue beyond the allowable time in queue must clearly demonstrate that engineering, permitting and construction will take longer than the applicable maximum period and that circumstances that caused the delay were beyond the control of the Interconnection Customer.
+Interconnection Customers requesting to remain in the queue beyond the allowable time in queue must clearly demonstrate that engineering, permitting, and construction will take longer than the applicable maximum period and that circumstances that caused the delay were beyond the control of the Interconnection Customer.
 In addition, the Interconnection Customer must demonstrate how the requested COD is achievable in light of any engineering, permitting and/or construction impediments.
 The CAISO and Participating TO will not unreasonably withhold agreement to this extension, but the Interconnection Customer must provide sufficient documentation to support the request in its modification request.

 Additionally, Interconnection Customers requesting COD extensions beyond the allowable time in queue for projects with FCDS or PCDS must demonstrate that the Generating Facility meets the commercial viability criteria as described in Section 6.1.4 of this BPM.